svenvg93/svenvg93.github.io/_posts/2025-05-15-setup-ansible.md

 - Reacting to changes using handlers
 - Managing secrets securely with Ansible Vault

 You’re now ready to scale up your homelab automation.
 Let's continue.

+> In the meantime check out my [git repro](https://github.com/svenvg93/ansible-homelab) that I use for my homelab